Golaghat district: History

-9th century
+Early Medieval Period

-The Nagajari-Khanikargaon rock inscription of Nagajari Khanikar village of Sarupathar, remnants of fortifications, brick structures, monuments, temples, tanks, etc. are evidence of a 9th-century kingdom in the Doyang-Dhansiri valley.
+The Nagajari-Khanikargaon rock inscription of Nagajari Khanikar village of Sarupathar, remnants of fortifications, brick structures, monuments, temples, tanks, etc., are evidence of a 9th-century kingdom in the Doyang-Dhansiri valley.

-With Ming dynasty and Kingdom of Ava

-Earlier, this part was ruled by the Dimasa Kingdom.
+Dimasa Kingdom

+The territories of the district were part of the Dimasa Kingdom until the early 16th century.
 The Ming dynasty had contact with the Dimasas and canonised the Dimasa kingdom as a tusi in 1406.

-The Ming court sent Zhou Rang, a Supervising Secretary to bestow Imperial orders, patent, seals, paper money, silks etc. to the kingdomand in return, the chieftain of Dimasa sent horses and local products as a sign of tribute.
+The Ming court sent Zhou Rang, a Supervising Secretary, to bestow Imperial orders, patents, seals, paper money, silks, etc., on the kingdom and in return, the chieftain of Dimasa sent horses and local products as a sign of tribute.

 In 1425, paper money, ramie-silks, silk gauzes and thin silk were conferred to Mazhiasa who was sent to the Ming court by Diedaomangpa, the acting head of Di-ma-sa Pacification Superintendency.

 Chinese plate for Dimasa of the era of Emperor Yong-le (1407 AD.)
 (Note: Plate was discovered in Jorhat Assam from Ahom royal family.

 ① 永樂五年: Yong-le emperor 5 years: 1407 AD.